moll/js-fetch-parse/README.md

 var apiFetch = fetchParse(fetch, {"*/*": true})
 ```

-Now, calling `apiFetch` will give you back a promise with a regular `Response` object, but with the `body` property assigned to the buffered response body:
+Now, calling `apiFetch` will give you back a `Promise` with a regular `Response` object, but with the `body` property assigned to the buffered response body:

 ```javascript
 apiFetch("/users").then(function(res) {